parisepigenetics/RASflow_EDC/README.md

 END: pair  # "pair" or "single"

 ## number of cores you want to allocate to this workflow
-NCORE: 30  # Use command "getconf _NPROCESSORS_ONLN" to check the number of cores/CPU on your machine
+NCORE: 24  # Use command "getconf _NPROCESSORS_ONLN" to check the number of cores/CPU on your machine
 ```

 Nota: it is possible to replace all the occurences of `YourProjectName` by your actual project name at once.
 You can either
+- open config_main.yaml in the Jupyter Hub and use `Find...` (Edit menu or Ctrl+F), clicking on the small triangle next to the search bar allows you to replace.
 - open config_main.yaml with **gedit** and use `Find and Replace...` (menu or Ctrl+H)
 - open with **vi** and type `:%s/YourProjectName/BestProjectEver/g`
 - use the command line `sed`